vladpirlog/takenote-api/README.md

 ### Build the app

 NodeJS cannot run the TypeScript files natively.
-They must be transpiled to vanilla JavaScript using the settings from the [config file](tsconfig.json).
+They must be transpiled into JavaScript using the settings from the [config file](tsconfig.json).

 ```bash
 npm run build